jeremytammik/voltage_controlled_relay/README.md

 Requirements have evolved.
 Currently, they are:

-- Control a relay R1 that removes all loads from the PV system if the battery is low, e.g., below 25.0V; default to `OFF`
+- `pv` controls a relay R1 that removes all loads from the PV system if the battery is low, e.g., below 25.0V; default to `OFF`
-- Control a DPDT relay R2 toggling the heat pump power source between PV and grid mains; use PV if the battery voltage of above 25.9V; default to grid mains
+- `hp` controls a DPDT relay R2 toggling the heat pump power source between PV and grid mains; use PV if the battery voltage of above 25.9V; default to grid mains
-- Relay R3 connects to the heat pump PV switch which turns on the heat pump if the PV voltage is high, say above 27V; default to `OFF`
+- `hppv` controls relay R3, connected to the heat pump PV switch that turns on the heat pump if the PV voltage is high, say above 27V; default to `OFF`

 Ensure that all the relays are connected so that the Arduino `OFF` state corresponds to `NO_POWER`.
 R1 and R3 reside on a relay module bank and can be controlled directly with thr GPIO pins.